Tour group boarding a Papillon helicopter for a Grand Canyon day trip from Las Vegas

 Mount Charleston

-Just 40 miles from Las Vegas, a year-round mountain getaway destination awaits with a ski area, hiking amongst ancient bristlecone pines, and 11,916 foot Mount Charleston
+Just 40 miles from Las Vegas, a year-round mountain getaway awaits with a ski area, hiking amongst ancient bristlecone pines, and 11,916-foot Mount Charleston.

-On the short drive, you leave the desert floor and ascend up into the Springs Mountains National Recreation Area, where Lee Canyon and Kyle Canyon are located, to experience the cool, lush sky island ecosystem.
+On the short drive, you leave the desert floor and ascend up into the Springs Mountains National Recreation Area, where Lee Canyon and Kyle Canyon are located, to experience the cool, lush ecosystem.
+Climb to the summit of Cathedral Rock Trail or Mary Jane Falls and cool off in the stunning waterfalls located at both hikes!

 Valley of Fire